 - 1. Outline the background of aesthetic medicine and botulinum toxin/filler use. - 2.
 Describe the process of usual facial aging. - 3.
 Discuss the mechanism of action and clinical use of botulinum toxin for the treatment of facial aging. - 4.
 Compare and contrast the classes of dermal filling agents available. - 5.
-Analyze components that affect the appropriate selection of dermal filling agent. - Describe key aspects of individualized assessment of patients seeking aesthetic treatments for facial aging. - 7.
+Analyze components that affect the appropriate selection of dermal filling agent. - 6.
+Describe key aspects of individualized assessment of patients seeking aesthetic treatments for facial aging. - 7.
 Outline the minimally invasive approach to the treatment of facial aging. - 8.
 Evaluate patient-related factors affecting suitability for various aesthetic treatments. - 9.
 Identify acute and potentially severe side effects of botulinum toxin/filler use. - 10.
 Discuss the role of biofilm infections in delayed reactions to dermal fillers.

-Sections marked with this symbol include evidence-based practice recommendations.
-The level of evidence and/or strength of recommendation, as provided by the evidence-based source, are also included so you may determine the validity or relevance of the information.
+EVIDERACTORE RECOMMENDATION So you may determine the validity or relevance of the information.
 These sections may be used in conjunction with the course material for better application to your daily practice.